A Guide on Best Leadership Books

 The Fifth Risk

 The Fifth Risk by Michael Lewis is one of the best nonfiction books published last year.
 And has unique value when seen from a leadership perspective.
-This book is a treasure worth having because it focuses on the dedicated long-tenured, middle-aged employees working in a large-scale organization.
-These organizations also include the federal government, and the book advises ways for those in the field to keep things running smoothly for their constituents/customers.
+This book is a treasure worth having because it focuses on the dedicated long-tenured, middle-aged employees working in a large-scale organisation.
+These organisations also include the federal government, and the book advises ways for those in the field to keep things running smoothly for their constituents/customers.
 It especially comes in handy in the case of absentee leadership because it gives leaders a way to tackle the situation skilfully with just a hint of support from above.
 The book became a pioneer because Lewis perfected this concept in his writing.
-Hence, this is a crucial read for any student practicing leadership or for those in organizational culture.
+Hence, this is a crucial read for any student practicing leadership or for those in organisational culture.

 Conclusion